svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 title is a joke, research dumping ground for formal models of api dependencies

+there's too much existing research to finish a literature review given time limit so just going to build something

 ## Motivation

 * Versioning of Events in Event Sourced Systems https://www.infoq.com/news/2017/07/versioning-event-sourcing/